English Language Requirements For Undergraduate Admissions

 This applies across the University and to applicants entering undergraduate programs.
 These requirements are for entry to the University only.

-1. As the medium of instruction at VinUniversity is English, it is important that all admitted students are able to communicate effectively in VinUniversity will assist candidates who are recommended for admission but do not meet the minimum requirements for admission (refer to conditional admission) to improve their English skills.
+1. As the medium of instruction at VinUniversity is English, it is important that all admitted students have a suitable proficiency in English to learn and communicate most effectively.
+VinUniversity will assist candidates who are recommended for admission but do not meet the minimum requirements for admission (refer to conditional admission) to improve their English skills, but students are ultimately responsible for meeting the entry requirements.

-2. This guideline should be read in conjunction with relevant requirements of the
+2. This guideline should be read in conjunction with relevant VinUniversity policies and requirements.

-3. Applicants, whether domestic or international, must provide evidence that their English language proficiency meets the minimum requirements for admission to any VinUniversity undergraduate program, no later than 14 days before the first day of instruction in the Academic Year to be eligible for enrollment in their admitted program.
+3. Applicants, whether domestic or international, must provide evidence that their English language proficiency meets the minimum requirements for admission to any VinUniversity undergraduate program, no later than August 30 of the admission year in order to be fully enrolled in their admitted program without any conditions.

-5. The University reserves the right to verify any certificates.
-Any instances of alteration or forgery will be strictly dealt with and could result in the revocation of any offer of admission.
+6. The University, through the Admissions Office in coordination with the Registrar’s Office, reserves the right to verify the authenticity of any submitted certificates.
+Any instances of alteration or forgery will be strictly dealt with and could result in the revocation of any offer of admission or enrollment.

 The following mechanisms can be used as evidence of English language proficiency:

-The following English language proficiency tests and scores are recognized by VinUniversity as meeting the standard minimum English language requirements, provided they were taken within the last 24 months prior to the first day of instruction of the admitted program.
+The following English language proficiency tests and scores are recognized by VinUniversity as meeting the standard minimum English language requirements, provided that the test results were obtained within two (02) years prior to May 15 of the relevant admission year.
+May 15 serves as the official validity cut-off date for all admission rounds in that academic year.

 # English language proficiency tests Minimum required scores

-1 International English Language Testing System (IELTS) Academic module A score of 6.5 with no band score lower than 6.0
+1 International English Language Testing System (IELTS) Academic module An overall score of 6.5, with no individual band score lower than 6.0.

 2 Test of English as a Foreign Language – internet-based test (TOEFL iBT) A score of 79 with no individual skill below 15.